IdentityPython/JWTConnect-Python-OidcService/doc/howto/service.rst

 There is a number of attributes defined for special service class, these are:

 msg_type
-   The request message class. :py:class:`oicmsg.message.Message` is the most general such class and is therefor the default.
+   The request message class. :py:class:`oidcmsg.message.Message` is the most general such class and is therefor the default.

 response_cls
-   The response message class. :py:class:`oicmsg.message.Message` is the default
+   The response message class. :py:class:`oidcmsg.message.Message` is the default

 error_msg
    The error message response class.
-   :py:class:`oicmsg.oauth2.message.ErrorResponse` is the default class.
+   :py:class:`oidcmsg.oauth2.message.ErrorResponse` is the default class.

 endpoint_name
    Which endpoint on the OP/AS this service is using.